Duke Xian of Qin (725–704 BC): Succession

 In 704 BC Qin annexed Bo.
-Duke Xian died in the same year, aged 21.
+Duke Xian died in the same year at the age of 21.
 He had three young sons: the eldest, later known as Duke Wu of Qin, was the crown prince.
 The second son, later known as Duke De of Qin, was born to the same mother, Lu Ji (鲁姬).
-However, the ministers Fuji and Sanfu deposed the crown prince and installed the youngest son, by Duke Xian's other wife Wang Ji (王姬), on the throne.
-The boy was only five years old and would become known as Chuzi.
+However, the ministers Fuji and Sanfu deposed the crown prince and installed his youngest son Chuzi, born to Duke Xian's other wife Wang Ji (王姬), on the throne.
+The boy was only five years old.